-Natural disasters are not easy situations, and often involve many kinds of damage.
+Natural disasters are not easy situations and often involve many kinds of damage.
 Mold growth is typically a side effect of different natural disasters, such as flooding or torrential rains.
 Find out how to prevent mold after these unfortunate situations.

 How to Prevent Mold After a Flood and Water Damage

 According to the National Flood Insurance Program (NFIP), the average flood insurance claim was over $35,000.
 This includes damaged personal items due to the growth of mold spores.
 In Canada, flood loss over the last 10 years amounts to just over $12.5 million in expenses and is the largest weather peril.
-To prevent mold growth from further damaging items, there are five steps that should be taken:
+To prevent mold growth from further damaging items, five steps should be taken:

-- Check it out – For insurance purposes, it’s extremely important to take initiative and inspect the flooded area.
+- Check it out – For insurance purposes, it’s extremely important to take the initiative and inspect the flooded area.
 After the health and safety hazards have been cleared, you may enter the home or building and throw away certain items.
 Anything below the waterline should be trashed.

 - Dry it out – Mold spores are constantly on the rise, especially when moisture is involved.
-To prevent any possibilities of mold arising, make sure to dry out the affected area within 24 to 48 hours of the flood.
+To prevent any possibility of mold arising, make sure to dry out the affected area within 24 to 48 hours of the flood.
 For further assistance, contact a Rainbow Restoration professional.

 Mold Growth on Wet Drywall